Haseb (rocket)

 The Haseb rocket is an Iranian 107 mm Artillery rocket derived from the Chinese Type 63 multiple rocket launcher.
-It is mounted on a Haseb mlrs (same name) with 12-tube 2-wheel split rail similar to that of the Type 63 multiple rocket launcher.
+It is mounted on a Haseb (same name) Multiple Launch Rocker System (MLRS) with 12-tube 2-wheel split rail similar to that of the Type 63 multiple rocket launcher.
 The rocket has a range of 9 km and a warhead weighing 8 kg.